 A nuclear family is considered to be the most traditional family, consisting of a mother, a father, and the children.
-This family type is long held in esteem by society as being the ideal one to raise children.
-It is believed that children are more stable from the two-parent structure and get more opportunities due to financial ease of the two adults.
+This family type holds a lot of esteem by society, known as the ideal one to raise children.
+It is believed that children belonging to the two-parent structure families are stable.
 However, with changing times, it has been observed that the nuclear structure has become less prevalent.

-A single parent (also termed as a lone parent or sole parent) is the one who takes care of the child, without the assistance of other (usually biological) parent.
+A single parent is the one who looks after the child solely, without the assistance of other (usually biological) parent.
 The child can be by birth or adoption.
 Single parent families are often the result of death of a spouse, separation, or divorce of a couple with children, or child abuse/neglect.
 There's another case wherein adults who want children but do not have a partner, adopt kids―usually termed as single parent adoption.
 This single parent is also called the primary caregiver, for parenting the child solely for majority of the time.

 Gobs of grandparents are raising their grandchildren today.
 Reasons can be varied, like parents' death, or unfit parents, or when both the parents work.
 Many grandparents need to go back to their working phase for finding a source of income to raise their grandchildren.

-Two separate families merging into one new unit leads to the creation of a blended or step family.
+Two separate families blending together to form a single unit leads to the creation of a blended or step family.
 Step families are becoming mundane in America.
 Over half of the marriages end in divorce, and many of these individuals prefer getting remarried, thereby creating the step family.
 It can consist of a new husband and a wife, and their children from previous relationships or marriages.
 In blended ones, biologically unrelated children may live together.
-These families tend to have more problems, owing to the adjustments and discipline issues.
+These families have more problems, their kids do not get comfortable, and have adjustment and discipline issues.
 They need to learn to work together.
 Also, the parents should work with their exes for smooth running of their current family.

 An extended family is the one that enlarges beyond the immediate family; which can consist of grandparents, uncles, aunts, cousins, and likewise, living under a single roof.
 There are certain pros to such family groups.
 The members (especially children) feel more secure and safe due to elder guidance and sharing of resources during a crisis, and have more role models to help maintain desired etiquette and values.

 While most people think of family as including children, there are couples who are very young and intend to have children later, or those who cannot, or choose not to have children.
-This type is sometimes called the "forgotten family", as it does not meet the traditional definition of family set by society.
+This type is also called the "forgotten family", as it does not meet the set in definition of family.
 It has been observed that many of the childless families own pets or have external contacts with their nieces and nephews as a substitute for having their own children.

 The children that were given up at birth, abandoned, or were unable to be taken care of by their biological parents are given to foster houses or child care institutions.
 The children referred by the courts or government agencies are being raised and taken care of by the institutional child care workers or simply by their foster parents.

-Here, the parents live and work in different towns or states.
+Here, the parents live and work in different cities or states.
 The primary residence is provided by one parent, while the other parent comes home for shorter durations, like on weekends and holidays.
 This can occur due to varied reasons.
-For instance, finding two professional jobs in the same city, or one or both parents may have military obligations that require them to stay away from their families for certain time periods.
+For instance, finding professional jobs in different cities, or one or both parents may have military obligations that require them to stay away from their families for certain time periods.

 In this kind of family, a man and woman live together, but are unmarried.
-If there are children, at least one of the adults is a biological or adoptive parent.
+If they have children, chances are that one of the adults is a biological or adoptive parent.
 The cohabitation lifestyle is becoming more popular.
 People prefer this for it is cheaper and simpler.
 Owing to the hike in divorce rates, the desire to get married isn't attractive among couples who aren't sure of their long-term plans.
 Studies say, the number of heterosexual unmarried couples in the US has increased tenfold, from about 400,000 in 1960 to more than five million in 2005.

 Families in which the couples are Lesbian or Gay choose to raise children.
-Adults may bring children from an ex-heterosexual relationship, or may have been adopted or conceived by assisted reproductive technologies.
+They may have children from ex-heterosexual relationships, or may have been adopted or conceived using assisted reproductive technologies.
 There can be cases like one parent being the genetic one and the other parent adopting the child.
 Other times, one is the gestational parent, while the other is the genetic parent.
 According to reports, there are around 66% of female same-sex couples and 44% of male same-sex couples who live with children under 18 years of age.